If you are short on time and money then the Gnome Partition Editor with Dedian Live is one of the best ways to recover lost hard drive partitions.

 Next, Partimage was used to restore the image to a spare Western Digital WD1002FAEX SATA that I have.
 The larger 1Tb drive would give me the flexibility to add more files but at the cost of reduced disk access times.
 I simply selected the drive from the list of attached Linux drives and copied the image over from the WD2500BEKT that was sitting in the Thermaltake USB drive cradle.
 About 10 minutes later, the Intel QX9650 processor had helped to complete the job in nearly record time and I was ready to test.

 I placed the Western Digital WD1002FAEX SATA on an available port on my ASUS M4A89GTDPRO motherboard and set it as the primary boot drive in the BIOS.
 Windows Server 2003 came right up to its login window on the new drive.

 I really wish Clonezilla was included with this GParted Live distribution.
 The utility is very similar to Norton Ghost but Clonezilla is even better.
 Unlike Symantec Ghost Corporate Edition, you can use Clonezilla to do uni-casting and multi-casting.
 As mentioned earlier, you can get creative and add Clonezilla to this distro but it must be done manually.

-If you are short on time and money then the Gnome Partition Editor with Dedian Live is one of the best ways to recover lost hard drive partitions.
+If you are short on time and money then the Gnome Partition Editor with Debian Live is one of the best ways to recover lost hard drive partitions.
 I still wish the GParted Live ISO image included Clonezilla or FSArchiver so that I have even more tools to work with on this CD.
-Additionally, you should not expect a fancy Windows style interface with these command line utilities.
-They are rather basic in appearance and many require command line interaction.
+Additionally, you should not expect a fancy Windows-style interface with these command-line utilities.
+They are rather basic in appearance and many require command-line interaction.
 Still, I was happy enough with the results and was able to get my AMD 1090T crunching again on the BOINC project Androinc.
 I encourage anyone reading this article to make their own ISO CD today, just in case you should need it in the future!